 Inspired by the Western Australians, a truffle grower in the Canberra region decided that a Canberra truffle festival would help to create a market for the local growers.
 The aim was to educate both the local chefs and the public about the truffle – how to cook it and how to eat it.
 The first Capital Country Truffle Festival took place in 2009.
-It is not a weekend event, but extends from the mid-winter solstice through July into early August – as long as the season lasts.
+It was not a weekend event, but extended from the mid-winter solstice through July into early August – as long as the season lasted.

-During this time, local restaurants are encouraged to participate by including truffles on their menus, or by planning special degustation dinners.
-Truffle growers conduct hunts, a local brewery produces truffled ale, there are cooking classes and truffles are on sale at the local markets.
+During this time, local restaurants were encouraged to participate by including truffles on their menus, or by planning special degustation dinners.
+Truffle growers conducted hunts, a local brewery produced truffled ale, there were cooking classes and truffles were on sale at the local markets.
 In 2014, Antonio Carluccio – one of TV’s Two Fat Italians – was the patron and star attraction of the Canberra festival.

 Truffle Melbourne, staged at the Caulfield Racecourse in 2014, got off to a promising start as a weekend truffle festival, but has since changed its format to encompass a range of events at various locations including on the Mornington Peninsula.
 The Melbourne organisers have extended their reach interstate with Truffle Adelaide – a mini festival largely based around the Adelaide markets.